cleanjsweb/neat-react/README.md

 [Read the `useCleanState` docs]() for more details.

 ### Methods
-The `useMethods` hooks manage the closures that your component uses in a separate class, keeping the body of the component clean and easier to read.
-With `useMethods`, your functions are not recreated on every render, yet every method of your component is guaranteed to always have access to the latest props and state without the need for a dependencty array.
+The `useMethods` hook lets you manage the closures that your component uses in a separate class, keeping the body of the component clean and easier to read.
+With `useMethods`, your functions are not recreated on every render.
+Yet, every method of your component is guaranteed to always have access to the latest props and state without the need for a dependencty array.

 ```jsx
 class ButtonMethods {